Alkaede/Alkaede/README.md

 - 💬 Ask me about **React or even dogs!**

-- ⚡ Fun fact **I recently got into MTG, so I have been having fun making new decks to play in the Commander format**
+- ⚡ Fun fact **I recently got into MTG, and I have been having fun making new decks to play in the Commander format**

 <h3 align="left">Languages and Tools:</h3>